guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 The integration of multi-channel spatiotemporal descriptors (combined with data obtained from additional KOR complexes; proposed ligands seen in Figure 7) would provide dynamic fingerprinting data for **machine learning-assisted extraction of interaction patterns**, potentially guiding design rules for scaffold exploration and optimization toward KOR selectivity.

+While the animations shown in Figures 1–6 are visual representations, the underlying data could be extracted in numerical form.

 <p align="center">
   <em>Figure 2 - Dynamic hydrogen bonding profile of the KOR–SalA complex.</em>
 </p>